landlab/landlab/docs/working_with_landlab.rst

 (Note though that you’re still likely to have to reopen an outlet node manually!
 In which case you’ll also need to follow the instructions below.)

 If you’re working with individual nodes’ boundary statuses, you’ll need to set the BCs slightly differently.
 First, you’ll need to alter those statuses directly, but then - and very importantly! - you’ll need to make sure all there’s full internal consistency between the node statuses and all the subsidiary statuses like those on cells and links.
-Use *mg.update_links_nodes_cells_to_new_BCs()*.
+Use :func:`~landlab.grid.base.ModelGrid.update_links_nodes_cells_to_new_BCs`.
 Do this like so:

 >>> #find the ID of the lowest elevation core node; we’ll make this a fixed gradient outlet:
 >>> outlet_id = mg.core_nodes[np.argmin(